junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — Placed on the Union Calendar, Calendar No. 57.
 - 2019-05-23 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-82, Part I.
 - 2019-05-23 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-82, Part I.
+- 2019-06-05 — Considered under suspension of the rules. (consideration: CR H4329-4331)
+- 2019-06-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+988.
+- 2019-06-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-05 — Ms. Johnson (TX) moved to suspend the rules and pass the bill, as amended.
+- 2019-06-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4329-4330)
+- 2019-06-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4329-4330)
+- 2019-06-05 — The title of the measure was amended.
+Agreed to without objection.